 In the last decade or so, demand for property in Puerto Pollensa has largely come from outside Mallorca thanks to world-class cyclists, film stars and celebrities frequenting the area.
 The BBC series The Night Manager was filmed at Puerto Pollensa’s grandest property, La Fortaleza.
-Privately owned by former executive at Barings bank, Lord James Lupton, the property is considered one of the most expensive in Spain, consisting of seven villas, two pools and 25,000 square feet of terraces and gardens.
+Privately owned by a former executive at Barings Bank, Lord James Lupton, the property is considered one of the most expensive in Spain, consisting of seven villas, two pools and 25,000 square feet of terraces and gardens.

 A family-friendly resort for many years, Puerto Pollensa has also attracted a growing population of ex-pats to its stunning shores.